What is stress testing?

 Stress testing is the way

-Affordability is a crucial measure for any financial organisation which lends customers money.
+Mortgage affordability is a crucial measure for any financial organisation which lends customers money.
 Stress testing in this way allows the lender to account for any hypothetical adverse situations by adding a buffer on repayments should the customer’s financial situation change.
 Lenders assess customers based on their financial situation at the current time, and by stress testing they are able to account for any reductions in their income or any unexpected additional payments.
-It provides peace of mind to the customer as they will have passed affordability checks, and allows for the lender to have confidence that they are lending to a customer that can afford the repayments in question.
+It provides peace of mind to the customer as they will have passed mortgage affordability checks, and allows for the lender to have confidence that they are lending to a customer that can afford the repayments in question.

 What does this mean?